Ifttt.com is Cool. But How I Can Use It?

 Sometimes I check these articles and find, again and again, that this “best”, “must use” etc receipts are not for me.

-After staring this blog I though: it would be great to have a collection of all post from the blog in the way they were published.
+After starting this blog I thought: it would be great to have a collection of all post from the blog in the way they were published.
 The next idea was, definitely ifttt.com should be able to help.
-Something like if <new post on useitsmart.com> then <save it to my dropbox>.
+Something like if <new post on useitsmart.com> then <save it to my Dropbox>.
 Finally, iftt.com could be useful for me!
-I logged in, gave ifttt access to my dropbox (you need first give it access and only then you see what it can do!) and found that ifttt cannot do what I want to.
-It can something, but cannot save a post in a PDF or some other formats and store result in drobox.
+I logged in, gave ifttt access to my Dropbox (you need first give it access and only then you see what it can do) and found that ifttt cannot do what I wanted to.
+It can something, but cannot save a post in a PDF or some other formats and store result in Dropbox.

 So, ifttt, unfortunately, is still useless for me.